quasicephalus/Melanoma_microbiome/README.md

 RFC model was trained with `sklearn` package with **python 3.9**.
 Another python packages used in research are named in `requirements.txt`.

 Overall pipline is:

-1.
+1. Generate tables with feature frequencies - with **MetaPhlAn**, **MAGs** and **KEGG Ortology**
-1. Batch effect correction with ConQuR
+2. Batch effect correction with ConQuR
-2. Model validation with corrected and uncorrected data
+4. RFC model validation with corrected and uncorrected data
-3. Extraction of the importances from the models trained on batch-corrected data
+5. Extraction of the importances from the models trained on batch-corrected data
+6. Analysis of the most important features

 # Results
 ### Model validation